G33kDude/DailyProgrammer/[2016-06-15] Challenge #271 [Easy]/challenge.md

 #Output Description

 You should output a string of bytes (unsigned 8 bit integers) either as a binary stream, or to a binary file.
-These bytes should represent the waveforms for the frequencies of the notes.
+These bytes should represent the waveforms^[1] for the frequencies^[2] of the notes.

 #Challenge Input